 In July 2007 Will Smith and Anthony Demetre, the team behind Arbutus, opened their second restaurant, Wild Honey in Mayfair.
 With its central location just behind Regent Street, Wild Honey is the perfect place to enjoy a meal after visiting one of the area’s numerous art galleries or after a visit to the boutiques on Bond Street.

 Situated opposite the spectacular St George’s Church, the room skilfully combines a stunning outlook with a stylish, modern interior.
 Classic wood panelling offset by a bespoke collection of modern photographic art complete the look.
 The French-inspired menu offers the freshest, most seasonal of ingredients and a daily-changing selection of exciting dishes.

 Wild Honey offers an elegant and intimate dining space in a beautiful room in the heart of Mayfair.
 With the large window providing a spectacular view of St George’s Church, the room skillfully combines modern artwork, stunning red leather banquettes and wood-panelled walls.
 Crisp linen and well-spaced tables add to a comfortable and classy dining experience.

-The wine list in concise but varied, offering good value for money.
-With about 25 red, 25 whites, rosés and dessert wines the wine list covers all of the major wine growing regions of the world.
+The wine list is concise but varied, offering good value for money.
+With about 25 red, 25 whites, rosés and dessert wines the list covers all of the major wine growing regions of the world.